jefferyjohn/hci4800/milestone3.md

   * In the article *Rich Representations of Visual Content for Screen Reader Users* (2018) by Morris et al., they explore the limitations of alt text in screen readers for HTML and images, proposing 5 dimensions that could be used when designing alt text for screen readers (interactivity, stability, representation, structure,  and personalization).
 These dimensions guided the design of six initial prototypes from which they collected feedback in a user study, including the use of auditory cues or various drafts of alt text depending on the level of detail a user wanted.
 While feedback was collected for each specific dimension and varied in user reception, all participants found at least one of the prototypes to be an improvement over current interactions with alt text.

     This demonstrates that our user story is initially viable because, when we consider how we will be translating text editor commands for students with a visual disability while in an in-person instruction setting, we will need to be mindful of the limitations of screen reader technology.
 Current standards for screen reader technology when accessing information is dated in some aspects, and when thinking about how we will create a solution for our problem accessible to all users these limitations will need to be addressed.
 But, in addition to proving our user story is initially viable, it helps guide our design process by providing a design framework we can use when deliberating representation of the text editor commands.

+    Additionally, with the National Federation of the blind reporting in 2017 that 63,357 students from elementary to high school (up to the age of 21) and and approximation of 706,400 adults (age 16+) in 2016 identifying as visually disabled, accessibility to those with disabilities is a relevant user story for our problem statement.

 *  Access to technology: Excluded for now, due to not being part of the problem statement.